nbrest/kamehouse/docs/installation/installation.md

 * Run `set-kamehouse-sudoers-permissions.sh` to setup permissions in linux to execute all commands that need sudo

 * **optionally** run `${HOME}/programs/kamehouse-shell/bin/kamehouse/install-kamehouse-shell-root.sh` to setup root user with the kamehouse-shell prompt as well.
 This doesn't really add any functionality.
 It's just to have a cooler prompt with root :)

+### Configure kamehouse secrets

+- See [kamehouse-shell](/kamehouse-shell/README.md) to configure kamehouse secrets on your local system to run kamehouse

 ## Uninstall: